 ⬇ If you recognize yourself in this portrait, it’s because you need an ERP. ⬇

 The CRM, unlike the ERP platform, has nothing to do with your business process and production, but rather the marketing campaigns and customer service sides of your company.
 As a manager of your customer relations, it will help you refocus on them.

 Let’s be clear, if there are no sales and no potential customer to buy your products, you could have the best CRM software in the whole world, and you'd still be looking at a failure in the end.
 Since you always need a constant flow of clients and improve your customer satisfaction rate, managing your customer interaction is essential.

 - Centralize your customer data

 - Support in new client acquisition

-- Nurture existing relationships with your clients
+- Nurture existing relationships with personalized customer experience

 - Analyze the data, the behavior, etc.